 If you decide credit card receivables financing isn’t for you, you have various other financing options, including the following:

-Equipment financing: If you need money to buy equipment, you may be able to finance that purchase through the vendor or an outside financing company with a business equipment loan.
-The equipment is the collateral.
+Equipment financing: If you need funds to purchase equipment, you may qualify for financing through the vendor or a third-party lender with a business equipment loan.
+The equipment itself serves as collateral, reducing the lender’s risk.

 Business credit card: While business credit cards typically incur high-interest debt, they can help you even out your cash flow if you only have a short cash gap.